killerchip/token-query/README.md

 ### sendRefresh

-The async function that will be called for refreshing the authentication token.
-It expects as parameters the token set `TToken` and it should return the new token set.
+Your async network function that sends a refresh request to the authentication server.

+It should expect the current token set as parameter and return the new one.

 ```
 sendRefresh: (token: TToken) => Promise<TToken>;